Force dealers to compete for your business.

 This trim level gets SiriusXM Travel Link Service, Connected Services and Traffic Service.
 The Longhorn also has an HD radio.
 There are extra storage bins in the rear floor.
 All of the safety features and driver-assist technology is the same as the Laramie trim level.

-Compare the 2021 Ram 3500 Longhorn vs Limited Trims.
-What Is the Difference?
+Compare the 2021 Ram 3500 Longhorn vs Limited - What is the Difference?